navcoin/navcoin-org/content/why-navcoin/index.md

 {{< item_container_section
     titleText="How To Use NavCoin"
-    subtitleText="A programmable currency for the web3 era with a range of use cases."
+    subtitleText="A programmable currency for the web3 era, with a range of use cases."
 >}}
     {{< feature
         titleText="Buying goods & services"